By: Sherrie Reish, RN — Home Care and Hospice Manager

-- For patients with speech and swallowing problems and cognitive therapy, this can be follow-up after a stroke or other brain injury.
+For patients with speech and swallowing problems and cognitive therapy, this can be a follow-up after a stroke or other brain injury.

-To receive SMH Home care, individuals must meet certain eligibility requirements to qualify for insurance coverage.
-Patients may also elect to private pay for Home Care services.
+To receive SMH Home Care, individuals must meet specific eligibility requirements to qualify for insurance coverage.
+Patients may also elect to pay for Home Care services privately.
 A person’s eligibility and individual circumstances will be assessed to determine the appropriate level of home care services.

 Hospice Services through SMH

 When a person has a serious illness or disease and is nearing the end of life’s journey, hospice care can be the support needed.
-Hospice care focuses on assuring the quality of life that remains rather than providing treatment to prolong life.
+Hospice care focuses on ensuring the quality of life rather than providing treatment to prolong life.

 When treatment goals change from cure to relief of symptoms, SMH Hospice is here to take care of you and your family.
 If the time comes for you or your loved one to need hospice services, you can expect a high level of compassion from our staff and volunteers.
 The services we offer include: